lorenzo-morelli/Eriantys/deliveries/protocol_documentation.md

 This message is sent from the client when they want to play an assistant card.

 #### Arguments
-- ChoosenAssistantCard: the card they want to play.
+- choosenAssistantCard: the card they want to play.

+#### Possible responses
+- Ack: the messages has been received.

+### MoveStudent
+This message is sent from the client when they want to move a student.

+#### Arguments
+- student: the student they want to move.

 #### Possible responses
 - Ack: the messages has been received.